fabiusks/cert-services/README.md

 ## Contributing

 There's plenty of work to do.
 Contact me if you want to align about the best ways of contributing to the project.
-But also feel free to send a Pull Request.
+But also feel free to send a Pull Request and we'll analyse.

 ## License